top of page

 Incidentally, Xcaret Park is also home to what is probably one of the least visited (or least noticed) Mayan archaeological sites in Mexico, the ruins of Polé.
 Many people probably believe that these are not really ancient ruins.

-Admission to the Xcaret Park includes access to the archaeological sites.
-These can also be visited separately by paying a fee of 75 pesos at the INAH stand at the entrance to the park.
-Included is a guided tour and access to other areas of the park is of course not permitted.
+Admission to Xcaret Park includes the archaeological sites, but you can also visit them separately for 75 pesos at the INAH booth.
+That includes a guided tour – access to the rest of the park isn’t allowed.

 Maya Ruins of Polé